Bohr model of Sulfur atom - How to draw Sulfur(S) Bohr-Rutherford diagram?

 So, we have to find a valence electron in the Sulfur atom, for this, look at its Bohr diagram.

-Bohr’s diagram of Sulfur has three electron shells (K, L, and M), the inner shell is K-shell and the outermost shell is M-shell.
+Bohr’s diagram of Sulfur has three electron shells (K, L, and M), the inner shell is the K-shell and the outermost shell is M-shell.

 Hence, the electrons found in the M-shell of the Sulfur atom are its valence electrons because it is the outermost shell also called the valence shell.

 The M-shell or outer shell of the Sulfur Bohr model contains 6 electrons, therefore, the number of the valence electrons in the Sulfur atom is also 6.